 Bonds and their variants such as loan notes, debentures and loan stock, are IOUs issued by governments and corporations as a means of raising finance.
 They are often referred to as fixed income or fixed interest securities, to distinguish them from equities, in that they often (but not always) make known returns for the investors (the bond holders) at regular intervals.
 These interest payments, paid as bond coupons, are fixed, unlike dividends paid on equities, which can be variable.
 Most corporate bonds are redeemable after a specified period of time.
 Thus, a ‘plain vanilla’ bond will make regular interest payments to the investors and pay the capital to buy back the bond on the redemption date when it reaches maturity.

 This article, the first of two related articles, will consider how bonds are valued and the relationship between the bond value or price, the yield to maturity and the spot yield curve.
-It addresses, in part, the learning required in Sections B3a and B3e of the P4 Syllabus and Study Guide.
+It addresses, in part, the learning required in Sections B3a and B3e of the the Advanced Financial Management Syllabus and Study Guide.

 Bond value or price

-How much would an investor pay to purchase a bond today, which is redeemable in four years for its par value or face value of $100 and pays an annual coupon of 5% on the par value?
+How much would an investor pay to purchase a bond today, which is redeemable in four years for its nominal value or face value of $100 and pays an annual coupon of 5% on the nominal value?
 The required rate of return (or yield) for a bond in this risk class is 4%.

 As with any asset valuation, the investor would be willing to pay, at the most, the present value of the future income stream discounted at the required rate of return (or yield).
 Thus, the value of the bond can be determined as follows: